-Argon will not oxidize a surface and is therefore used in many metal cleaning applications.
+Argon plasma will not oxidize a surface and is therefore used in many metal cleaning applications, including wire bonding.

-Argon is the most frequenty used gas for wirebonding applications.
+Argon is the most frequently used gas for wirebonding applications.

 Other Uses for Argon in PlasmaArgon is often mixed with oxygen when cleaning metal substrates.
 This mixture is widely used for surface activation prior to bonding.
 Argon atoms will prevent oxygen atoms from oxidizing the surface of most metals.